360 (song): Live performances

 Charli XCX performed "360" on her co-headlining 2024 U.S. tour with Troye Sivan, Sweat.
-She also performed it on her solo 2024–2025 Brat Tour, which, as of March 2025, is ongoing.
+She also performed it on her solo 2024–2025 Brat Tour.
 She also performed the song as the host and musical guest on Saturday Night Live on 16 November.
 Fox, whom Charli XCX asked to appear on the episode two weeks prior, introduced Charli XCX for her performance of the song, in which she performed the song wearing a Lou Reed t-shirt in front of a lime green screen.
 She performed "360" again during a surprise live performance in Times Square later that month.

 Commercial performance

 "360" peaked at number 11 on the UK Singles Chart and on the Irish Singles Chart.
 As of 2024, "360" is Charli XCX's 12th most commercially successful song on the UK Singles Chart.
 It debuted at number 73 on the Billboard Hot 100 following Brats release, becoming the first song from the album to appear on the chart, and peaked at number 41 for the week dated 17 August 2024, the same week that the remix version of Charli XCX's song "Guess" featuring Billie Eilish debuted on the chart.
 Its American chart success coincided with the announcement of Harris's presidential campaign and Charli XCX tweeting "Kamala IS Brat".
 It also became her first top-ten entry on Billboards Pop Airplay chart since 2014, when her song "Boom Clap" topped the chart, and peaked at number two on Billboards Hot Dance/Electronic Songs chart, where it became her highest peak on the chart as a lead artist in June 2024.
 It debuted at number 70 on the Canadian Hot 100 for the week dated 22 June 2024.
 It also peaked at number 24 on the ARIA Charts for the week dated 9 August 2024.